-You will need an up-to-date internet browser such as Mozilla Firefox, Google Chrome, Microsoft Edge or Safari.
+You will need an up-to-date internet browser such as Google Chrome, Microsoft Edge or Safari.
 You will also need software that will open Word documents and PDFs.
-Most importantly, you will need a reliable, strong internet connection.
+Most importantly, you will need a reliable, strong internet connection suitable for streaming videos.

-A laptop or desktop computer, internet connection and a webcam will be required for sitting online exams.
+A laptop or desktop computer, a reliable internet connection and a webcam will be required for sitting online exams.